Celebrity-filled telethon set for Facebook Live on inauguration day

 "I woke up like a lot of Americans feeling pretty crappy on November 10," he told CNNMoney.
 "I looked for an opportunity to do something."

 Godin, an entrepreneur who sold his company Dispatch to Meetup.com in 2013, assembled a crew to organize the event.
-The team included Sam Koppelman, a digital content strategist at Hillary for America; Dan Shipper, founder of Firefly which sold to Pegasystems; and Silverman, a tech PR consultant.
+The team included Sam Koppelman, a digital content strategist at Hillary for America; Dan Shipper, founder of Firefly which sold to Pegasystems; and Kara Silverman, a tech PR consultant.

 The event will be hosted in New York City and feature entertainment ranging from comedic skits to musical acts from across the country.
 Celebrity emcees are expected, too.

-"Lots of people use Facebook and Facebook Live to raise money, but [the concept of] taking a telethon and applying it to Facebook Live is new," Kara Silverman, one of Love-a-thon's co-organizers.
+"Lots of people use Facebook and Facebook Live to raise money, but [the concept of] taking a telethon and applying it to Facebook Live is new," said Silverman.

 The Love-a-thon aims to raise a minimum of $500,000 and will use crowdfunding platform Crowdrise to gather donations.
 Donors can choose which of the three organization they'd like their money to go toward.